 Audio summing allows the dual and quad receivers to function as a 2 or 4 channel mixer, respectively.
-All XLR outputs of the selected channels provide the summed audio.
-For example, when 1 + 2 is selected (see diagram), the XLR outputs of channels 1 and 2 supply the summed audio of the two channels.
+Summed audio is available on all outputs (Dante and XLR).
+For example, when 1 + 2 is selected (see diagram), the outputs of channels 1 and 2 supply the summed audio of the two channels.